abs-lang/abs/docs/introduction/why-another-scripting-language.md

 it isn't here to replace the likes of PHP, Java or Python, neither it wants to diminish the importance of Bash.

-ABS tries to mix a more modern language with the simplicity of Bash.
+ABS tries to mix a more modern syntax with the simplicity of Bash.

 Let's take a look a look at some practical ABS code.
 We will now